mcore1976/antispy-jammer/README.md

 Component list :

-- 1 x Microcontroller ATTINY13 / ATTINY13A - or ATTINY 85
+- 1 x Microcontroller ATTINY13 / ATTINY13A - or ATTINY 85, DIGISPARK board or any other Arduino may be used instead of microcontroller
-- 6 x 1K OHm resistors ( lowest wattage ) - OPTIONAL (you may attach potentiometer to one of PB0-PB4 ATTINY outputs)
-- 4 x 470 Ohm resistors ( lowest wattage ) - OPTIONAL (you may attach potentiometer to one of PB0-PB4 ATTINY outputs)
-- 1 x 10 microfarad electrolytic capacitor ( it can be 1 - 100uF - for blocking distortions on power lines)
+- 1 x 47 microfarad electrolytic capacitor ( it can be 1 - 100uF - for blocking distortions on power lines)
 - 1 x 100 nanofarad capacitor (it can be 47nf - 470nF - for blocking distortions on power lines)
 - set of 25kHZ (resonance frequency is important !)  ultrasonic piezo transducers like NU25C16T-1, 25kHz or equivalent
 - some power source 3 - 5,5 Volt (it may be LiPol battery or set of 3xAA batteries)

-AND

 - 1 x PAM4803 : 2 x 3Watt Amplifier module ( instead of 2 bipolar transistors)
-- 1 x 10K Ohm potentiometer ( or resistor divider )
+- 1 x 10K Ohm potentiometer ( or resistor divider ) may be put between ATTINY85/ARDUINO/AD9833 audio output pins and PAM8403 audio input pins
 - AD9833 signal generator board ( if you want to use original design)

 -------------------------------------------------------------------------------------